JMC rep oversees packaging of contaminated soil in Japan

+Cyrus “Cy” Turner, who is a member of the Joint Munitions Command’s Low-Level Radioactive Waste Program, returned from the “land of the rising sun” in mid-November 2023.

-In mid-November 2023, at Camp Kinser in Okinawa, Japan, a member of Joint Munitions Command’s low-level radioactive waste team oversaw the packaging of thirteen 55-gallon drums with soil.
-(Cy Turner, Joint Munitions Command)
+At Camp Kinser in Okinawa, Japan, the health physicist oversaw the preparation and packaging of thirteen 55-gallon drums with contaminated soil.

+In October 2017, due to an engine fire, a Marine Corps CH-53E Super Stallion helicopter made an emergency landing in a field outside the Northern Training Area in Okinawa.
+As a result of the incident, remnants and materials were recovered from the hard landing site as the helicopter incinerated.

+The recovery included contaminated soil from the site.
+The area around the mishap was excavated, removed, and transported to a storage facility at Camp Kinser.
+Soil samples were sent to a laboratory for analysis, and the results identified low levels of certain hazardous chemicals and detectable radioactive strontium-90.

 |Date Taken: